Richard-Phelps/bp-instant-chat/README.txt

 * Version 1.3 is working on WordPress version 4.5.3
 * Version 1.4 is working on WordPress version 4.5.3
 * Version 1.5 is working on WordPress version 4.5.3
+* Version 1.5 is working on WordPress version 4.6